acediatic/QuiNZical/README.md

 ### Games module:

-By pressing the `Begin` button, or going to the hamburger menu and selecting `NZ Questions` (or `International`, if you have unlocked that section) you will be able to begin the game.
+By pressing the `Begin` button, or going to the hamburger menu and selecting `NZ Questions` you will be able to begin the game.
 You will then choose 5 categories, from which the questions will be asked.
 Then the game will begin and take you to the question board.

 #### Question Board:
 In the games module you will have a table of questions.
 There will be 5 columns, one for each category you selected.
 The first row will have the name of the category, after which the following 5 rows will be questions  randomly selected from the category.